SectionX/plipro-project-rantevou/README.md

 * To get started quickly, you can put your code in the init or main files
 * It's good practice to get used to testing.
 * You can run the run_tests.sh script or create your own.
-* You can also use tools like ptw which runs tests when it detects a change in file.
+* You can also use tools like ptw which runs tests when it detects a change in afile.
 * Lastly you can run tox.
 The basic configuration tests the last 3 python versions.
 * It's recommended to run tox before commiting to main.
 Tox is slow as it installs whole environments.